emina-ferzana/audio_project_rpi/README.md

 ## Prerequisites

 - Build each library from the lib directory, and then proceed to build the project.
+More documentation is in the Notion documentation.

 ## Setup Instructions